BasileVu/AMT_project/README.md

 # AMT_project
 This is a simple docker - java EE application for our AMT course at HEIG-VD.

-The purpose is to learn how multi-tier applications work and how to build them using various components (Servlets, JSP, Beans, DAO, ...) to produce a well-structured app.
+The purpose is to learn how multi-tier applications work and how to build them using Java EE and its various components (Servlets, JSPs, Beans, DAOs, DTOs,...) to produce a well-structured app.

 In this project, a user is able to create an account, login and see various informations about his account.
 A REST API can be used in order to do interact easily and quickly with the various informations stored in the database.